Soma Yoga Therapy with Allison Ulan

 Saturday Mornings – Soma Vinyasa Yoga Class

 Enjoy a 90 minute class that blends the best of yoga, somatic movement and mindfulness.
 These sessions progress through the ashtanga vinyasa krama sequence.
 Class material is sensitive to the needs of the attending students.
 We will continue working through the Intermediate series of Ashtanga Yoga.
-Arrive to class be supported and motivated.
+Attend class to be supported and motivated.
 Leave class centred and revitalized.

-Please write to me at email@example.com if you have any questions or you want to reserve your spot in a session.
+Please write to me at firstname.lastname@example.org if you have any questions or you want to reserve your spot in a session and pay.

 A Balanced Approach Hatha Yoga Teacher Training 2020/2021 – Yearlong Schedule

-Next training is programmed from September 20th, 2020 to July 11th, 2021.
-This 2020-2021 program will be a hybrid format of 8 modules online and then a final ten day in person module.
+Next training is programmed from Friday September 25th, 2020 to Sunday July 11th, 2021.
+This 2020-2021 program will be a hybrid format of 8 modules online and then a final ten day in-person module.

 For more information, click A Balanced Approach Yoga Teacher Training Programs.